 Psychological symptoms may include:

-- Having intense feelings of panic and extreme anxiety when exposed to the fear
+- Having intense feelings of panic and extreme anxiety when exposed to the phobia

-- Being afraid that you are losing control, going crazy, or dying
+- Being afraid that you are going to be hurt, losing control, going crazy, or dying

 - Having a feeling of unreality or being detached from your body